recyclable · reusable · rewarding · minneapolis

 containers from other brands · no coins, but we recycle for you

-why reuse beats recycling: recycling melts a container to make a new one — energy in, quality loss. reuse skips the melt and the new — same container, more meals, less impact. that's the real circular economy. recycling beats greenwashing. reuse beats recycling.
+why reusing beats recycling: recycling melts a container down to make a new one — that costs energy, and you lose a little quality each time. reusing skips the melt entirely. same container, more meals, less impact. recycling beats greenwashing. reusing beats recycling.

 why not paper or "compostable" containers?